oracle/fastr/documentation/dev/build-process.md

  then merge the result back to the master branch.
 Any patches to those sources should be done on as usual (i.e. based off current master branch and merged back to master branch).

- Thera are many original GNUR files that are just taken without any modification from GNUR and copied to their respective location in the FastR directory layout (See the section *Building `run`* for details).
+ There are many original GNUR files that are just taken without any modification from GNUR and copied to their respective location in the FastR directory layout (See the section *Building `run`* for details).

  Contrary to the previous build process, the current one does not remove the GNUR build when cleaning the project,